 Haines Junction, a quaint town with just over 500 residents, is the gateway to the breathtaking Kluane Lake and the vast expanse of Kluane National Park and Reserve.

-This area in southwest Yukon is about 160 kilometres west of Whitehorse, is a treasure trove of natural beauty and outdoor adventures.
+This area in southwest Yukon is about 160 kilometres west of Whitehorse and is a treasure trove of natural beauty and outdoor adventures.

 The town's strategic location at the crossroads of Haines Highway and the Alaska Highway provides easy access to the park’s eastern trails, offering opportunities for hiking and camping amidst stunning landscapes.